bank2ynab/bank2ynab/README.md

 - If you're "just a user", tell us your import format and we can create a converter - for you and for everyone else!
 - If you've already built a YNAB converter, take advantage of this project to get more import formats.
+- add a brainstorming item as a new issue in the [[issue list|https://github.com/torbengb/bank2ynab/issues]]
+- read or add to the [[wiki|https://github.com/torbengb/bank2ynab/wiki]]

 ## Features